Janoz-NL/RL2MQTT/README.md

 There are a few ways to install this plugin.
 From within Rocket League you can use the plugin manager and use ID _604_ to install this plugin.
-On the [Bakkesmod page of this plugin](https://bakkesplugins.com/plugins/view/604) you can install the plugin using the button or download the zip file.
+On the [Bakkesmod page of this plugin](https://bakkesplugins.com/plugins/view/604) you can install the plugin using the button or download the zip file and install it using the plugin manager.
 The latest release zipfile can also be downloaded from Github.
-Bakkesmod will always be verified by the bakkesmod team, but might be a few versions behind the Github release.
+The Bakkesmod download will always be verified by the bakkesmod team, but might be a few versions behind the Github release.

 ## Configuration